-The State Highway System for classifying public roadways is the State Highway System.
+Date: 5/7/2024 Time: 4:34:23 PM The second system for classifying public roadways is the State Highway System.
 The State Highway System describes the type of service that a public street and highway is expected to provide, as well as the responsibility for maintenance.
 Table E-1 displays State Highway System characteristics and roadway miles under this classification.
 Private roads are not classified in the FFC or State Highway System.